ernstlab/CNEP/README.md

 >java -mx14000M -classpath .
 MakeTrainFiles samplingfile INPUTBEDDIR_SUBSET featurelist_subset.txt TRAINDIR_SUBSET

-This should be called for each sampling file and feature subset. *INPUTBEDDIR_SUBSET* is a directory where the bed files are for the subset of features. *featurelist_subset.txt* is a file which lists the file names of features, one per line, that are part of the subset and also in INPUTBEDDIR_SUBSET. *TRAINDIR_SUBSET* is the name of the directory where training data for the subset of features should be written.
+This should be called for each sampling file and feature subset. *INPUTBEDDIR_SUBSET* is a directory within INPUTBEDDIR where the bed files are for the subset of features. *featurelist_subset.txt* is a file which lists the file names of features, one per line, that are part of the subset and also in INPUTBEDDIR_SUBSET. *TRAINDIR_SUBSET* is the name of the directory where training data for the subset of features should be written.
 Each feature subset should have a different output directory since files of the same name are written to each directory.

 ### Step 4: Train Classifers